Netflix-Skunkworks/spectatord/README.md

 ## Description

-This project provides a high performance daemon that listens for updates to meters like counters, timers, or gauges, sending aggregates periodically to an atlas-aggregator.
+This project provides a high performance daemon that listens for updates to metrics like counters, timers, or gauges, sending aggregates periodically to an atlas-aggregator.

 ## Endpoints